Menu

 What is the relevance of this law to you as an unwed father?
 You must immediately begin planning for paying child support to the child’s mother, start saving money in the amount that would be paid for child support, or marry the mother.
 While we suggest marrying the mother somewhat in jest, the law presumes that married fathers financially support their children during marriage because the parents live together, and there would be no retroactive order for support while the parents are married and living together.

 For more information about child custody and parenting time, contact our office today.
 We offer a free, private consultation to discuss the facts of your case and to discuss how we can help.
 While we cannot provide legal advice during these initial meetings before a client hires our firm, we can discuss your options and the procedures involved.
+We have offices conveniently located in Needham, Hingham, Boston and New Bedford.

 NOTE from Wilkinson & Finkbeiner, LLP: